Manatee County Criminal Division 3

 All motions must be filed prior to reserving hearing time.
 Failure to file a motion but noticing an issue for hearing may result in the cancellation of hearing time.

-Criminal hearings thirty minutes or less in length can be scheduled in Court or through the Judicial Automated Calendaring System (JACS).
+These are for hearings where your client is (a) out of custody or in custody and you waive your client’s presence, and (b) the length of the hearing is 30 minutes or less.
+This hearing can be scheduled either in Court or through the Judicial Automated Calendaring System (JACS).
 Hearings should not be scheduled last minute and JACS will not permit it online.
 All parties should be given at least two days’ notice before a hearing is set absent exceptional circumstances.

-Please Note: When you schedule a plea in the JACS system, the time slots automatically default to five-minute increments.
-You are permitted to use the 5 minute time slot for anything from 5-30 minutes in length.
+When you schedule a plea in the JACS system, the time slots automatically default to five-minute increments.
+You are permitted to use the 5-minute time slot for anything from 5-30 minutes in length.

 Caselaw and other Legal Authority